 7. weam (rhymes with "team")

 10. prouch (rhymes with "couch")

 2. Weak Fluency.
 In order to understand what we read, we have to read at a speed appropriate for making meaning from the text (comprehension).
 In 2nd grade reading, your child should be reading 50 to 60 words a minute at the beginning of the school year and 90 words per minute by the end of the year.
-To test this, give your child a story from her reading book that she has not read.
-Have her read for one minute, and count the number of words she reads correctly in that time.
-If it's below the expected fluency levels noted above, then fluency is a problem.
+To test this, give your child a story from her reading list that she has not read, but will pique her interest.
+If it's below the speed levels noted above, then fluency is a problem.
 Make sure she has lots of experiences reading simple books.
-Repeated readings of stories she's already read in class will help.
-This rereading provides the multiple exposures and decoding opportunities she needs to develop fluency.
+(One Scholastic Parents fan discovered that having her boys read the Elephant & Piggie Series aloud helped her boys improve reading fluency.)
+Repeated readings of stories she's already read in class will help, by providing the multiple exposures and decoding opportunities she needs.